carlospzlz/ctello/README.md

 ```
 sudo make install
 ```
-This will install the library in `/usr/local`.
+This will install the library plus some tools in `/usr/local`.

-# Quickstart
+## Quickstart

 Now you can write a very simple program like this: